The God of Small Things: Development

-Title

 The novel's title was conceived at "the very last minute" while the manuscript was going to press.
 Speaking to HarperCollins, Roy said: "One of the chapters was called The God of Small Things, I don't know how that happened, ...
 When I read the book now I can't believe the amount of references there are to small things, but it was absolutely not the case that I started with the title and built the novel around it."

 Publication

 The God of Small Things was published by various publishers in 1997.
 The potential of the story was first recognized by HarperCollins editor Pankaj Mishra, who sent it to three British publishers.
 The rights for the novel were auctioned by her British agent, David Godwin, for $250,000 in the UK and $160,000 to Random House in New York.
 Godwin was alerted by Mishra, who took the manuscript along on a train trip and "overcome with excitement, broke the journey midway to telephone his congratulations to Roy."
 Godwin, after reading a sample chapter in London, "booked the first flight to India on impulse ... and signed her up on the spot".
 Roy was paid $1.6 million in advance.
 She felt pressure to live up to her massive advance, but she said, "It's their business risk, ...
 I trust my book."